 If you’re staying overnight in or near Shoreditch why not go on a pub crawl to see some of the best bars and pubs the area has to offer!

-And that should conclude your day in Shoreditch!
+And that will conclude your day in Shoreditch!

 Yes!
 If you can’t go to Shoreditch on Sunday then it’s still worth a visit on a Saturday or during the week but the Colombia Road Flower Market and Brick Lane Market will not be on, however this will mean it will be less busy and that the streets are easier to walk down so that’s a positive and there’s still plenty of food markets about in the Vintage Market and Spitalfields Market so you can get your fair share of market food!